Business Telephone lines - a guide for business owners

 business telephone lines - a guide for business owners

 PSTN, ISDN, SIP or VoIP?
-If you aren’t technologically-minded, it can be difficult enough to work out which types of phone lines are available, let alone decide which one is right for your small business.
-We’ve made things simpler with this guide to business telephone lines.
+If you aren’t technologically minded, it can be difficult enough to work out which types of phone lines are available, let alone decide which one is right for your small business.
+We’ve made things simpler with a business telephone systems guide.

 Analogue telephone lines can still be found in business premises and residential properties throughout the UK.
 The analogue network is known as the PSTN (Public Switched Telephone Network).
 It enables you to make calls through your local telephone exchange, via a network of copper wires, but you need a telephone that’s plugged into the wall.

-Analogue telephone use is declining in the UK, due to the increasing popularity of mobile phones and internet based telephony systems.
-It’s likely to continue to fall as residential customers gain access to broadband services which don’t require them to have landline telephones, and those running businesses from home are able to modernise their telephone systems.
+Analogue telephone use is declining in the UK, due to the increasing popularity of mobile phones and internet-based telephony systems.
+It’s likely to continue to fall as residential customers gain access to broadband services which don’t require them to have landline telephones, and those running businesses from home can modernise their telephone systems.

 There are two main types of digital telephone lines in the UK: ISDN2 and ISDN30 lines.
-While both types of ISDN (Integrated Services Digital Network) line have similar capabilities, the key difference between them is the number of channels that they can provide.
+While both types of ISDN (Integrated Services Digital Network) lines have similar capabilities, the critical difference is the number of channels they can provide.
 ISDN2 telephone lines provide a minimum of two channels, with the option of adding further pairs of channels as required.
 ISDN30 lines, on the other hand, provide between eight and thirty channels per connection, but multiple connections can be used, allowing large companies to have more than 100 channels.